 Brigadier General Robinson Risner was the senior ranking POW in Hoa Lo Prison.
 Risner eventually released an autobiography, The Passing of the Night: My Seven Years as a Prisoner of the North Vietnamese, which describes his experiences as a prisoner of war in Hoa Lo.

-Senator and 2008 Republican presidential nominee John McCain was shot down in 1967 and confined to Hoa Lo on and off from 1967 to 1973.
-His crash and torture injuries were so bad, he had not been expected to live, but was nursed back to health by his fellow POWs.
+The late Senator and 2008 Republican presidential nominee John McCain was shot down over Hanoi in 1967 and confined to Hoa Lo on and off from 1967 to 1973.
+His crash and torture injuries were so bad, he had not been expected to live; he was nevertheless nursed back to health by his fellow POWs.
 McCain later recounted his Hoa Lo experience in his book Faith of My Fathers.

 The American POW experience in Hoa Lo Prison inspired the movie The Hanoi Hilton which used interviews with ex-POWs as sources for the gory torture sequences shot in the film.